gtm-support/vue-gtm/README.md

     loadScript: true, // Whether or not to load the GTM Script (Helpful if you are including GTM manually, but need the dataLayer functionality in your components) (optional)
     vueRouter: router, // Pass the router instance to automatically sync with router (optional)
     ignoredViews: ['homepage'], // Don't trigger events for specified router names (optional)
-    trackOnNextTick: false // Whether or not call trackView in Vue.nextTick })
+    trackOnNextTick: false, // Whether or not call trackView in Vue.nextTick }),
 );
 ```